so-okada/twXiv/README.md

 	is that twitter does not like duplicate or substiantially similar tweets from bots.
-So, twXiv maintains a single tweet for the title, authors, and abs/pdf identifiers of a new paper across bots in your access keys.
-Furthermore, if configured, twXiv tries to retweet and quote for cross-lists and replacements from bots in your access keys.
+So, twXiv maintains a single tweet for the title, authors, and abs/pdf identifiers of a new paper across bots in access keys.
+Furthermore, if configured, twXiv tries to retweet and quote for cross-lists and replacements from bots in access keys.